flashbackzoo/notes-documenting-software-architectures/README.md

 > Documenting an architecture is a matter of documenting the relevant views then adding documentation that applies to more than one view.

-A documentation package can be composed of one or more view documents and documentation that explains how the views relate to one another.
+A documentation package can be composed of one or more views and documentation explaining how the views relate to one another.

-To document a bird's wing you may require views of: feathers, skeleton, circulation, a muscular view etc. None of these *are* the architecture, but together, they *convey* the architecture.

 Different views expose different quality attributes and support different goals.
 For example a *layered view* tells you about portability, a *deployment view* lets you reason about performance and reliability.